7 Steps to Growing Potatoes!

-After washed and peeled, potatoes still contain a lot of chemical residue.
+After washed and peeled, potatoes still contain a lot of chemical residues.
 Click here to read all about it.

 According to OnlyOrganic.org, potatoes are treated with the following: